Charlotte424/Insects-Classification424/README.md

 # Insects-Classification424

- *This project aims to identify 5 diffrent classes; Butterflies,Mosquitos,Dragonflies,Grasshoppers,and Ladybugs, of insects by using Ai*
+ *This project aims to identify 5 diffrent classes; Butterflies,Mosquitos,Dragonflies,Grasshoppers,and Ladybugs, of insects by using AI*

 ![alt text](https://cdn.britannica.com/45/102445-050-E3375B6D/Insect-diversity.jpg)